Glycine dehydrogenase

-The 3 substrates of this enzyme are glycine, H_{2}O, and NAD^{+}, whereas its 4 products are glyoxylate, NH_{3}, NADH, and H^{+}.
+The three substrates of this enzyme are glycine, water, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are glyoxylic acid, reduced NADH, ammonia, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is glycine:NAD+ oxidoreductase (deaminating).

 This should not be confused with:

-the glycine dehydrogenase (decarboxylating), which is another name for the Glycine cleavage system P-protein.
+the glycine dehydrogenase (decarboxylating), which is another name for the glycine cleavage system P-protein.

 or the glycine dehydroganse (cyanide forming).